|Past Tours Reviews||CLICK HERE|

 with Dr. ZAHI HAWASS and a special guest Mrs. JEHAN SADAT, Egypt's First Lady

 Introducing the most exciting tour to Egypt ever offered.
-Visit the Land of the Pharaohs with the most famous archaeologist in the world – Dr. Zahi Hawass!
-Enjoy the lecture and dinner with the former First Lady of Egypt - Mrs. Jehan Sadat, the wife of president Anwar El Sadat.
+Visit the Land of the Pharaohs with the most famous archaeologist in the world – Dr. Zahi Hawass.
+Meet the former First Lady of Egypt – Mrs. Jehan Sadat in the residence of Egypt's president Anwar El-Sadat.
 With Archaeological Paths company you will experience Egypt like no one else.
 You will stay in a 5-star hotel and on a luxury Nile Cruise ship, taste delicious local cuisine and embrace the outstanding Egyptian culture.

 Thanks to the special permissions from the Minister of Antiquities, our one-of-a-kind Royal Tour includes private entrances to the Giza plateau and the Luxor temple outside opening hours, the Great Sphinx enclosure and the Tombs of Pyramid Builders in Giza, an active excavation site closed to the public.